Blue-Berry/alloc_scan.el/README.md

 ### Commands

 - `M-x alloc-scan` - Scan current buffer for allocations
-  - Opens Dired to select a .cmx.dump file
+  - Uses minibuffer completion to select a .cmx.dump file
   - Highlights allocation points in the current buffer

 - `M-x alloc-scan-file` - Scan a specific file for allocations
   - Prompts for a source file to scan
-  - Opens Dired to select a .cmx.dump file
+  - Uses minibuffer completion to select a .cmx.dump file
   - Opens the source file and highlights allocations

 - `M-x alloc-scan-clear` - Clear all allocation highlights in the current buffer